GetPageSpeed/nginx-extras-docs/docs/modules/combined-upstreams.md

 ---

 title: "NGINX Combined Upstreams module"
 description: "RPM package nginx-module-combined-upstreams.
 The module introduces three directives add_upstream, combine_server_singlets, and extend_single_peers available inside upstream configuration blocks, and a new configuration block upstrand for building super-layers of upstreams.
-Additionally, directive dynamic_upstrand is introduced for choosing upstrands in run-time. "
+Additionally, directive dynamic_upstrand is introduced for choosing upstrands in run-time."

 ---